englekk/handbook-docs/Fuse/08 - Navigation.md

 </App>
 ```

-The [Pages using JavaScript](https://www.fusetools.com/community/examples/pageslist) example is a good example of the `Active` property in use.
+The [Pages using JavaScript](https://www.fusetools.com/community/examples/pageslist) example shows this in practice.

 ### $(PageIndicator)